Pride poster

 The inciting incident occurs at 13 minutes when The city announces the recreation center will be shut down and demolished, threatening the only safe haven for the neighborhood kids..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Jim makes the active choice to form a competitive swim team, committing to teach the kids to swim and enter them in official meets despite having no resources or support., moving from reaction to action.
+This shows the protagonist's commitment to Jim makes the active choice to form a competitive swim team, committing to teach the kids to swim and enter them in official meets despite having no resources or support., moving from reaction to action.

 The Collapse moment at 79 minutes (76% through) represents the emotional nadir.
 Here, The recreation center is officially condemned for demolition, and the team faces disqualification from the state championship.
-Everything Jim fought for appears lost., reveals the protagonist at their lowest point.
+Everything Jim fought for appears lost., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 81% of the runtime.
 Jim realizes the team has already won by proving their worth and finding their pride.
 He and the team decide to compete in the championship anyway, not for validation but for themselves., demonstrating the transformation achieved throughout the journey.